 Chronic, long-term conditions may require intensive care for a number of weeks, followed by a gradual reduction to frequency of care.
 Acute, painful conditions may need to be handled in stages.
 The pain and inflammatory process is often initially treated with physical therapy modalities for a period of time.
 Following this treatment is often time several times per week, as your condition improves we will reduce your frequency accordingly.
 Milder conditions, of course, require a lesser frequency and a shorter duration of care.

 You’ve never been to a Physical therapist or Chiropractor before, what should you expect?

 On your first visit we do a consultation, comprehensive evaluation, and take any imaging if necessary.
 At this time we will discuss the best treatment options and therapies for you.
 We are accepting new patients at this time, call us for an appointment.

 Does Denver Integrated Spine Center accept health insurance?

-- And several others that are not listed
+- Others that may not be listed*

 Your cost will depend on your specific policy, regarding co-pays and deductible amounts.